kbuntrock/openapi-maven-plugin/docs/quick-start.md

 </plugin>
 ```

-Launch now a compilation (mvn compile).
-Your documentation will be generated in "target/spec-open-api.yml".
+---
+3. **Generate Documentation**

+Run the following command: ``mvn compile``
+The OpenAPI specification will be generated at: ``target/spec-open-api.yml``

-If you execute the install phase, a maven artifact with the classifier based on the filename will be installed in your repository.
+If you execute the install phase: ``mvn install``
+The generated specification will also be installed in your local Maven repository as an artifact, with a classifier based on the filename.